fomightez/structurework/pdbepisa-utilities/README.md

 * pisa_interface_list_to_df.py
 > PDB entry accession id ---> Python-based dataframe of Interfaces from PDBePISA for chains interacting

 I wrote up [a little introduction](https://stackoverflow.com/a/69904336/8508004) to this script and a sort-of 'quick start' meant more for biologists interested in using it as part of their work to look into structure(s).
 You can find it [here](https://stackoverflow.com/a/69904336/8508004).
+There's also some related posts on Biostars [here](https://www.biostars.org/p/402648/#9496986) and [here](https://www.biostars.org/p/105549/#9496987).
 Whereas this blurb here is meant more for folks familiar with GitHub and Jupyter/Python than that one.

 Takes a PDB accession code or a file name of text copied from a PDBePISA Interface list page and produces a dataframe of the interchain reactions detailing the intraction area for each chain as well as the number & types of interactons.